jifola/Scroll-And-Load-For-Elementor/README.md

 - Item Selector

-  * ID or class of the items inside the content selector container.
+  * ID or class of the item inside the items container.

 ## Bottom Offset: